-An individual must be an unmarried child, and unqualified to enroll as a Dependent - Child to enroll in the Plan as a disabled dependent child.
+An individual must be an unmarried child age twenty-six (26) or older to enroll in the Plan as a disabled dependent child.
 The child must be:

-- A birth child, adopted child, or ward of the subscriber or the subscriber's spouse; - Mentally or physically incapable of earning a living; and - Chiefly dependent upon the subscriber or subscriber's spouse for support and maintenance, provided that: - The incapacity began before age twenty-three (23) (or twenty-six (26) as currently required by law): - The subscriber provides the school with proof of incapacity within thirty-one (31) days after the dependent disabled child reaches age twenty-three (23) (or twenty-six (26) as currently required by law); and - The subscriber provides related information as otherwise requested by the school, but not more frequently than annually.
+- A birth child, adopted child, or ward of the subscriber or the subscriber's spouse; - Mentally or physically incapable of earning a living; and - Chiefly dependent upon the subscriber or subscriber's spouse for support and maintenance, provided that: - The incapacity began before age twenty-six (26); - The subscriber provides the district with proof of incapacity within thirty-one (31) days after the dependent disabled child reaches age twenty-six (26); and - The subscriber provides related information as otherwise requested by the district, but not more frequently than annually.

-Note that the school will require documentation to verify dependent eligibility in the plan, including, but not limited to, copies of marriage certificates or birth certificates for any dependents that are enrolled in the plan.
+Note that the district may require documentation to verify dependent eligibility in the plan, including, but not limited to, copies of marriage certificates, birth certificates, or joint bank account statements or tax returns for any dependents that are enrolled in the plan.